aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 We'll also need to update the unit test for the delete handler\.

-1. In your IDE, open the `DeleteHandler.java` file, located in the `src/test/java/com/custom/testing/wordpress` folder\.
+1. In your IDE, open the `DeleteHandlerTest.java` file, located in the `src/test/java/com/example/testing/wordpress` folder\.

-1. Replace the entire contents of the `DeleteHandler.java` file with the following code\.
+1. Replace the entire contents of the `DeleteHandlerTest.java` file with the following code\.

    ```
-   package com.custom.testing.wordpress;
+   package com.example.testing.wordpress;

    import software.amazon.cloudformation.proxy.AmazonWebServicesClientProxy;
    import software.amazon.cloudformation.proxy.HandlerErrorCode;
    import software.amazon.cloudformation.proxy.Logger;